Common debilitating condition that usually affects young men of working age.

 Pilonidal sinus is caused by the forceful insertion of hairs into the skin of the natal cleft in the sacrococcygeal area.
 This promotes a chronic inflammatory reaction, causing an epithelialised sinus.
 Sinuses may be multiple and communicate via a deep cavity.
 Chronic discharge usually occurs.
 Infection may supervene and lead to an abscess.

-IJDM is an author of a reference cited in this monograph.
+IJDM is an author of a reference cited in this topic.

-Doctor Iain J.D.
-McCallum would like to gratefully acknowledge Doctor Seamus Kelly, a previous contributor to this monograph.
+Mr Iain J.D.
+McCallum would like to gratefully acknowledge Dr Seamus Kelly, a previous contributor to this topic.

 SK declares that he has no competing interests.